 If some of your marijuana plants show both female and male flowers from the start of the flowering period, you should eliminate them right away from your growing space.
 If not, they will surely pollinate the other female plants which will let them transmit their hermaphrodite characteristic to their offspring.

 When your cannabis plants become hermaphrodites in the last part of the flowering process, you can deal with them in two ways:

 - If your cannabis plants have more male flowers, you have no other choice but to remove these problematic plants from your grow room.
-Ultimately, if some of your cannabis plants become hermaphrodites when the flowering period ends, start harvesting the buds right away to prevent the male flowers from releasing their pollen.
+Ultimately, if some of your pollen sacs on the pollen sacs on female plant become hermaphrodites when the flowering period ends, start harvesting the buds right away to prevent the male flowers from releasing their pollen.

 Did You See Seeds in Your Grow Room?